 If you have a plan to explore wonderful vistas of nature and actively participate in water sports then you must not give a miss to this amazing travel destination.
-The stunning skies and the spectacular hues of the ocean is what makes this island worth exploring around.
-Besides, it is also a very charming instagrammable spot.
-So, you won't be disappointed with the chic photo backgrounds.
+The stunning skies and the spectacular hues of the ocean are what make this island worth exploring around.
+Besides, it is also a very charming Instagrammable spot.

 There is nothing noteworthy documented in the history books about the Kadmat island.
 All that is known, is that most of the islands of Lakshadweep archipelago have long been uninhabited.
 After India’s independence, when Lakshadweep was granted the status of Union Territory, people started settling in some of the islands and Kadmat is one of them.
 Later, entire Lakshadweep developed as a tourist spot and today its a popular honeymoon destination.

 Kadmat island also has a lagoon on its west side that is approx 2km wide at the broadest point.
 This lagoon offers a safe ground for many water sports.
 The long sandy beaches and tourist huts along the shore make this place a paradise for nature lovers.
 The island has been granted the tag of being a marine protected area by the Ministry of Environment and Forests.
 As per this official notification the natural resources, plants, and animals of the Kadmat Island are entitled to be conserved.